-Theo ordered a Moscow mule and Sarah stuck with her standard gin tonic.
-She was glad to get past the beer.
+Theo ordered a Moscow mule and Sarah stuck with her standard colorless gin tonic.
+She was glad to be done with the beer.
 Andreas made the drinks without looking at his hands, instead explaining to Theo that he and his band were scheduled to perform in the bar the next night, but that his sound system was on the brink.

-“We do a live gig every Saturday and I get my crew in here every few weeks,” Andreas explained to Sarah, who wondered whether the musicians had to stand on the ceiling.
-They wouldn’t fit anywhere else.
+“We do a live gig every Saturday and I get my crew in here every few weeks,” Andreas explained to Sarah, who wondered whether the musicians had to stand on the ceiling, because they wouldn’t fit anywhere else.